openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 When using a resumption PSK derived from a previous EDHOC exchange:

-  1. The resumption PSK MUST only be used with the same ciphersuite that was used in the original EDHOC exchange, or with a ciphersuite that provides equal or higher security guarantees.
+  1. The resumption PSK MUST only be used with the same cipher suite that was used in the original EDHOC exchange, or with a cipher suite that provides equal or higher security guarantees.
-  2. Implementations SHOULD maintain a mapping between the resumption PSK and its originating ciphersuite to enforce this requirement.
+  2. Implementations SHOULD maintain a mapping between the resumption PSK and its originating cipher suite to enforce this requirement.
-  3. If a resumption PSK is offered with a ciphersuite different from the one used in the original EDHOC session, the recipient can fail the present EDHOC session according to application-specific policies.
+  3. If a resumption PSK is offered with a cipher suite different from the one used in the original EDHOC session, the recipient can fail the present EDHOC session according to application-specific policies.

 ## Privacy Considerations for Resumption